ljpatrick/marxpaint/docs/pt_br/README.txt

     Bottom: Help Area
     -----------------
-      At the very bottom of the screen, Tux, the Linux Penguin, provides tips and other information while you draw.
+      At the very bottom of the screen, Marx, the Linux Penguin, provides tips and other information while you draw.